BognarB/derby-guide/README.md

 mongod
 ```

-They will both run on default ports and output status / debug information to the terminal.
+They will both run on default ports and log information to the terminal.

-### Clone and Run!
+### Start an Example
-Clone the examples from github and run one (in this case chat):
+Clone the examples from github and run one, in this case chat:
 ```bash
 git clone
 cd derby-examples/chat